PlainRecalls

 Recall Insight

 This CPSC action (record #18132) was formally reported on March 29, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Foshan Shunde Midea Water Dispenser Manufacturing Co., Ltd., of China is listed as the recalling firm.
 Federal records list the affected scope as About 11,000.

 The documented reason for this recall is: Hot water can drip from the machine when it is used in high altitude areas over 6,000 feet in elevation, posing a burn hazard to users.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers in high altitude areas over 6,000 feet in elevation should immediately stop using the recalled dispensers and contact Primo for a free replacement. - consumers holding this product should act on that instruction rather than relying on general guidance.